Paris, Maine, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Take care to pick the right kind.
-Most adapters for sale now are just plugs and require your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
+A plug adapter that supports outlet types A and B. Ensure that you choose the right type.
+The vast majority of adapters on sale are just plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get fried.
 This one should work in most areas.

 Airplane phone mount